-Swisscanto Holding Ltd. and its subsidiaries Swisscanto Fondsleitung AG, Swisscanto Vorsorge AG and Swisscanto Asset Management International SA, Luxembourg (together "Swisscanto") are direct or, as the case may be, indirect wholly-owned subsidiaries of Zürcher Kantonalbank.
+Swisscanto Holding Ltd. and its subsidiaries Swisscanto Fondsleitung AG, Swisscanto Vorsorge AG (in liquidation) and Swisscanto Asset Management International SA, Luxembourg (together "Swisscanto") are direct or, as the case may be, indirect wholly-owned subsidiaries of ZKB.
 As a proven specialist, Swisscanto develops high-quality investment and pension solutions for private investors, companies and institutions.
+In 2024, the Board of Directors decided to liquidate Swisscanto Vorsorge AG.

-Zürcher Kantonalbank Österreich AG is a wholly-owned subsidiary of Zürcher Kantonalbank since February 1, 2010.
-It provides investment and asset management services for private and institutional investors.
-In addition to its headquarters in Salzburg, it maintains a branch in Vienna and employs about 115 employees.
+Zürcher Kantonalbank Österreich AG was a wholly-owned subsidiary of ZKB since February 1, 2010.
+It provided investment and asset management services for private and institutional investors.
+In addition to its headquarters in Salzburg, it maintains a branch in Vienna and employs about 116 employees.
+On January 9, 2025, Liechtensteinische Landesbank AG (LLB) acquired Zürcher Kantonalbank Österreich AG from ZKB.

-ZKB Guernsey is also a wholly-owned subsidiary of Zürcher Kantonalbank.
+ZKB Guernsey is also a wholly-owned subsidiary of ZKB.
 It issues structured investment products.